 The picture is automatically converted to black and white to determine the best positions for stitch points.
 Therefore, you are likely to find the best results from simple pictures drawn in black and white.
+Convert any transparency in a picture to white before importing.

-A My Fill pattern is repeated every $0.1 \, \text{mm}$ for each pixel in the source picture.
+A My Fill pattern is repeated every 0.1mm for each pixel in the source picture.
 For example, if your picture is 300 x 200 pixels, it will be repeated every 30mm horizontally and 20mm vertically if the fill angle is set to 0.